Episode 57 – A beginner’s Guide to Office Ergonomics – 8 Factors to Fix

 Challenge of the week:

-Most companies use telephones to communicate externally – this is especially true for business process outsourcing offices or call centers that rely on phones.
+Most companies use telephones to communicate externally – this is especially true for business process outsourcing offices or calls centers that rely on phones.
 However, prolonged use of a typical phone squeezed between one’s ear, neck, and shoulders – causing one to assume an asymmetrical pose – may result in problems for both posture and neck/shoulder tightness.
 This is particularly important because this area has quite a few important nerves running through the area and you need them to be working effectively.

 What to do instead: